Russia–NATO relations: Bucharest summit

-In early 2008, U.S. President George W. Bush vowed full support for admitting Georgia and Ukraine into NATO, to the opposition of Russia.
+In early 2008, U.S. president George W. Bush vowed full support for admitting Georgia and Ukraine into NATO, to the opposition of Russia.
 The Russian government claimed that Ukraine and Georgia joining NATO may harm European security.
 At the time, opinion polls found that Russians were mostly opposed to any eastward enlargement of NATO.
-Russian President Dmitry Medvedev stated in 2008 that "no country would be happy about a military bloc to which it did not belong approaching its borders".
+Russian president Dmitry Medvedev stated in 2008 that "no country would be happy about a military bloc to which it did not belong approaching its borders".
 Russia's Deputy Foreign Minister Grigory Karasin warned that Ukraine joining NATO would cause a "deep crisis" in Russia–Ukraine relations and also harm Russia's relations with the West.

+In December 2025 the US National Security Archive has declassified a stenogram of 6 April 2008 meeting between Bush and Putin in which the latter threatened that Russia would be relying on anti-NATO forces in Ukraine and "creating problems" in Ukraine "all the time" if the country's NATO course ever goes beyond declaration.
+Putin also expressed his opposition to missile defenses in Poland and Czech Republic and demands access to the sites to "see what is targeted against us".
+Putin also welcomes US readiness to discuss these matters and admits that "with the Chinese we have no such agreements, they refuse to agree on notification on launches".
+Finally, Putin says his main disagreement is "cementing Ukraine's status as in the Western world" and that he is ready to "create problems" to prevent that.

+Relying on the anti-NATO forces in Ukraine, Russia would be working on stripping NATO of the possibility of enlarging.
+Russia would be creating problems there all the time.
+What for?
+What is the meaning of Ukrainian membership in NATO?
+What benefit is there for NATO and the U.S.?
+There can be only one reason for it and that would be to cement Ukraine's status as in the Western world and that would be the logic.